Ready Player One Movie Review | by tiffanyyong.com

 Do You Know?

-Steven Spielberg’s 33rd film.
-Steven Spielberg said this was the third most difficult movie he has made in his career, behind Jaws (1975) and Saving Private Ryan (1998).
+Being his 33rd film, Steven Spielberg said this was the third most difficult movie he has made in his career, behind Jaws (1975) and Saving Private Ryan (1998).
 Steven Spielberg made The Post (2017) while he was waiting for Industrial Light & Magic to create close to 1,500 digital effect shots for this movie.

 The spell cast to use the Orb Of Osuvox is from the movie Excalibur (1981).
 Art3mis recites Merlin’s “charm of making”: “Anál nathrach, orth’ bháis’s bethad, do chél dénmha.”
 In modern Irish, it means,”Serpent’s breath, charm of death and life, thy omen of making.”Besides the obvious Bigfoot, Delorean, and Akira vehicles, other notables in the race were the Mach 5, Batmobile, A Team van, V8 Interceptor and Christine.
 During the race sequence, the marquee of a theater reading “Schwarzenegger Jack Slater III” was a nod to Arnold Schwarzenegger’s film Last Action Hero (1993), also written by Zak Penn.
 According to Penn, he didn’t know about it before the release of the first trailer.
 It was included by ILM staff as suggestion by co-writer Ernest Cline.